 Noctua Jewellery Workshop

 Noctua jewellery workshop was my favourite part of the day for me!
-Brittany, who also has an instagram account which you can view by clicking here, is such a lovely kind sweetheart.
+Brittany is such a lovely kind sweetheart.
 I got to chat to her a small bit when she came over to our table to help us out with our bracelet ends once we completed making them; she really is a doll.
 Brittany opened her store Noctua at the age of 15 years old and now 19 years old she has really made a business and name for herself.
 She asked us all to pick out a colour to make our bracelets with so as a lover of pink, I picked Rose Quartz which I then found out means: self love, kindness, caring, friendship and romantic love.
 The Rose Quartz used was sourced from Brazil.
 Although making the bracelet was calming, yet hard work, to make I can understand why Brittany loves her job so much.

 I'm going to be doing a separate blog post on what we received in our free high quality gift bag, which really is an exciting as I'm making it sound.
 Here is a little mini preview and my beautiful Daisy baby decided to crash my photo but doesn't she look adorable?